YVR - LON

 Data is based on round-trip flight searches on KAYAK over the past month.

-The absolute cheapest return flight from Vancouver Intl Airport to London costs £464 on the route between Vancouver Intl Airport (YVR) and London Heathrow Airport (LHR).
-However, over the past month, flights between Vancouver Intl Airport (YVR) and London Gatwick Airport (LGW) were, on average, 1% cheaper than other Vancouver Intl Airport-London routes.
-The most popular route is between Vancouver Intl Airport (YVR) and London Heathrow Airport (LHR).
+The cheapest return flight from Vancouver Intl Airport to London costs £432 on the route between Vancouver Intl Airport (YVR) and London Heathrow Airport (LHR).
+Over the past month, this route was, on average, 12% cheaper than other Vancouver Intl Airport-London routes.
+It is also the most popular route.

 What’s the cheapest day of the week to fly from Vancouver to London?